Accurate Estimation of Mutual Information in High Dimensional Data: Results

-We combine these best practices with our analysis above to suggest the following algorithm for neural MI estimation (see Appx.~\ref{si_guideline} for details): \begin{enumerate} \item Select an estimator/critic (EST) suited to the expected MI range and data type---e.g., InfoNCE for modest MI, SMILE–VSIB for high MI, or a separable VSIB critic when probabilistic embeddings are desirable. \item Choose a critic network architecture that matches the data: a multilayer perceptron for generic data, a convolutional network for images, a transformer for sequences, etc. \item For $\gamma = [1,10]$ compute $I^{k_Z}_{{\rm EST},\mu}(\gamma)$ starting with $k_Z=1$ using the max-test early-stopping. \item Estimate $\bar{I}^{k_Z}_{{\rm EST}}(\gamma)\pm \sigma^{k_Z}(\gamma)$ as sample mean and standard deviation over subsets at fixed $\gamma$. \item Increase $k_Z$ and repeat steps 3–4 until $\bar I^{k_Z}_{\rm EST}(\gamma)$ vs $k_Z$ no longer rises significantly.
+We combine these best practices with our analysis into the following guidelines for neural MI estimation (see Appx.~\ref{si_guideline} for details): \begin{enumerate} \item Select an estimator suited to the expected MI range and data type.
+If the MI range is unknown, start with InfoNCE: it is stable and low-variance.
+If InfoNCE saturates near $\log(\text{batch size})$, the true MI likely exceeds that bound.
+Then switch to SMILE or SMILE--VSIB and increase the batch size.
+If InfoNCE and SMILE give substantially different estimates, the regime is likely high-MI or high-variance, and SMILE--VSIB is then the recommended choice. \item Choose a critic network architecture that matches the data: a multilayer perceptron for generic data, a convolutional network for images, a transformer for sequences, etc. \item For $\gamma = [1,10]$ compute $I^{k_Z}_{{\rm EST},\mu}(\gamma)$ starting with $k_Z=1$ using the max-test early-stopping. \item Estimate $\bar{I}^{k_Z}_{{\rm EST}}(\gamma)\pm \sigma^{k_Z}(\gamma)$ as sample mean and standard deviation over subsets at fixed $\gamma$. \item Increase $k_Z$ and repeat steps 3–4 until $\bar I^{k_Z}_{\rm EST}(\gamma)$ vs $k_Z$ no longer rises significantly.
 The smallest dimension that reaches this plateau is $k^*_Z$; modestly over-estimating $k^*_Z$ is safe. \item If $I^{k^*_Z}_{{\rm EST},\mu}(\gamma)$ vs $\gamma$ is approximately linear, extrapolate to $\gamma\to0$ (details in Appx.~\ref{si_fit}). \item Report the extrapolated value $\hat{I}$ as the MI estimate together with its prediction interval $\Delta I$.
 If linear extrapolation is impossible, report failure to estimate. \end{enumerate}

 Figure~\ref{fig:subsampling_sufficiency} illustrates the workflow on data from a random teacher model with $K=500$, $K_Z=10$ and true MI of 4 bits.
 The left and the right panels show the undersampled ($N=256$) and the well-sampled ($N=2^{14}$) cases, respectively.
 On the left, using $k^*_Z=32$, we can reliably extrapolate $I_{\text{InfoNCE}}$ to $N\to\infty$ limit ($\gamma=0$) via subsampling.
 On the right, the estimator is already stable at this $N$; its slight downward bias matches Fig.~\ref{fig:high_dim_finite_summarizable} (see Discussion).
 We stress how striking this result is: in a 500$\times$500-dimensional, highly nonlinear setting (but with a 10-d latent structure), we obtain a near-perfect MI estimate, complete with accurate error bars, from just 256 samples!